Bamfield Research Internships – Program Description

 How to Apply

-5. Provide the name of a professor or employer who can comment on your qualifications.
+- Provide the name of a professor or employer who can comment on your qualifications.
 We suggest you contact them to ask whether they would write a letter of recommendation for you.
-Letters of recommendation are due on April 15th, 2024.
+Letters of recommendation are due by April 18th, 2025.
 Your references must submit reference letters directly to BMSC, they should NOT send the letter to you.

 Did you conduct a Summer course or Fall Directed Studies project that you’d like to pursue to publication?